Coronavirus: Germany launches €2.5 billion fund to boost cultural sector | DW | 26.05.2021

 "The doors to culture must reopen as soon as possible," council head Olaf Zimmermann said.
 "This will help us do that."

-The rate of infection in Germany has fallen significantly in recent weeks as its vaccination campaign picks up pace.
+The rate of infection in Germany has fallen significantly in recent weeks as the vaccination campaign picks up pace.
 Nationwide lockdown measures are gradually being lifted

 as a result.